 - On clean surface, lay out soaked and drained corn husks, the bowl of masa mixture, the bowl of pork filling, a spoon or spatula (I used the spatula that comes with a rice cooker – just the right size).
 You can also purchase a tamale press like this one, but it's not necessary.

-- Put about 2 Tbsp of pork filling down the center of the masa, to about 1/2 inch from wide end.
+- Put about 2 tablespoons of pork filling down the center of the masa, to about 1/2 inch from wide end.

 - Fold pointed end of husk over about an inch in over the filling.
 Bring sides of husks toward center until masa edges meet.
 Seal masa at center seam, and bring husks back down flat.